jaygupta18/video_player/README.md

 Website Link - https://youtube-kashyap.netlify.app

 <h1>Technologies Used</h1>
-1. HTML: For creating the structure of the web pages.
+1. HTML: For creating the structure of the web pages. <br />
-2. CSS: For styling the web pages and making them visually appealing.
+2. CSS: For styling the web pages and making them visually appealing. <br />
-3. JavaScript: For adding interactivity and functionality to the website.
+3. JavaScript: For adding interactivity and functionality to the website. <br />
-4. React: Frontend development
+4. React: Frontend development <br />
-5. Redux: State management
+5. Redux: State management <br />
-6. Express: Server
+6. Express: Server <br />
-7. Node: Backend
+7. Node: Backend <br />
 8. MongoDB: Database

 <h1>Usage</h1>

 * Open the index.html file in your web browser.
 * The homepage will display a list of videos from the YouTube Data API.
 * You can click on any video to watch it.
 The video will be played in a video player.